 - Starting in that same stitch, place 1 hdc.

-- Continue to place 1 hdc in each st in the row.
+- Continue to place 1 hdc in each st to the end of the row.
 Remember the ch 1 is a turning chain so you do not crochet into it.

 - Keep repeating for desired length.